flutter/assets-for-api-docs/README.md

 ```

 Be careful about applying this aggressively.
 In particular, files in
-the `tests` directory should not be optimised.
+the `tests` directory should not be optimized.

+The automatic generation tool will automatically apply optimization to
+the assets it generates.

 ## Generation

 See the [documentation for the generate.dart script in the `diagrams`
-directory](diagrams/README.md), which will will generate a number of
+directory](diagrams/README.md), which will will regenerate a number of
+existing assets using the flutter version you have installed.
+Feel free
-existing assets.
-Feel free to add more modules there to generate
+to add more modules there to generate new assets.
-new assets.

 ## Origin of third-party content

-* `/videos/bee.mp4`: CC0 Creative Commons, from [https://pixabay.com/en/videos/honey-bee-insect-bee-flower-flying-211/](https://pixabay.com/en/videos/honey-bee-insect-bee-flower-flying-211/)
+* `/assets/videos/bee.mp4`: CC0 Creative Commons, from [https://pixabay.com/en/videos/honey-bee-insect-bee-flower-flying-211/](https://pixabay.com/en/videos/honey-bee-insect-bee-flower-flying-211/)
-* `/videos/butterfly.mp4`: CC0 Creative Commons, from [https://pixabay.com/en/videos/butterfly-flower-insect-nature-209/](https://pixabay.com/en/videos/butterfly-flower-insect-nature-209/)
+* `/assets/videos/butterfly.mp4`: CC0 Creative Commons, from [https://pixabay.com/en/videos/butterfly-flower-insect-nature-209/](https://pixabay.com/en/videos/butterfly-flower-insect-nature-209/)
 * Also see the license information for [images used in the diagrams](diagrams/assets/README.md)